Discharge (hydrology)

-Theory and calculation
+Formulation

 A discharge is a measure of the quantity of any fluid flow over unit time.
 The quantity may be either volume or mass.
 Thus the water discharge of a tap (faucet) can be measured with a measuring jug and a stopwatch.
 Here the discharge might be 1 litre per 15 seconds, equivalent to 67 ml/second or 4 litres/minute.
 This is an average measure.
 For measuring the discharge of a river we need a different method and the most common is the 'area-velocity' method.
 The area is the cross sectional area across a river and the average velocity across that section needs to be measured for a unit time, commonly a minute.
 Measurement of cross sectional area and average velocity, although simple in concept, are frequently non-trivial to determine.

 The units that are typically used to express discharge in streams or rivers include m3/s (cubic meters per second), ft3/s (cubic feet per second or cfs) and/or acre-feet per day.

 A commonly applied methodology for measuring, and estimating, the discharge of a river is based on a simplified form of the continuity equation.
 The equation implies that for any incompressible fluid, such as liquid water, the discharge (Q) is equal to the product of the stream's cross-sectional area (A) and its mean velocity ($\bar{u}$), and is written as: